TurboGears/tg2docs/docs/modules/pylons/templating.rst

         .. todo:: define this term

     tmpl_content
-        .. todo:: define this term
+        .. todo:: define this term, is it supposed to be tmpl_context ?

-.. todo:: Review this file for todo items.